calibreapp/react-live-chat-loader/README.md

 You pass your `providerKey` and `provider` to the `LiveChatLoaderProvider`.

-For example, to add a `LiveChatLoaderProvider` for HelpScout you would do the
+For example, to add a `LiveChatLoaderProvider` for Help Scout you would do the
 following:

 ```jsx